Mike Shanahan (tight end): College career

 Shanahan redshirted as a true freshman and did not play the entire season.
 In his freshman season, Shanahan recorded 15 receptions and 211 receiving yards.
 He was selected to the Big East All-Academic Football Team.
 In his sophomore season, Shanahan had 43 receptions, 589 receiving yards, and one receiving touchdown.
 He was selected to the Big East All-Academic Football Team for the second straight season.
 In his junior season, Shanahan had 39 receptions, 493 receiving yards, and four receiving touchdowns.
 He was selected to the Big East All-Academic Football Team for the third consecutive season.
 In his senior season, Shanahan had 62 receptions, 983 receiving yards, and six receiving touchdowns.
 He was selected to the second-team All-Big East team following the conclusion of the season.
 He was selected to the Big East All-Academic Football Team for the fourth consecutive season.

 Professional career

 New York Jets

 On April 27, 2013, he signed with the New York Jets as an undrafted free agent.
 He was released on August 22, 2013.

 Tampa Bay Buccaneers

 On August 26, 2013, Shanahan signed with the Tampa Bay Buccaneers.
 On August 27, 2013, he was waived by the Buccaneers.

 Coaching career

 Shanahan began his coaching career at Pittsburgh in 2014 as a volunteer assistant before being promoted to graduate assistant in 2015.
 He went on to coach at IUP and Elon as a wide receivers coach under Curt Cignetti.

 Shanahan joined Cignetti once again, this time at James Madison in 2018 as wide receivers coach and recruiting coordinator.
 He was promoted to offensive coordinator in 2021.

+Following the 2023 season, Cignetti was hired as the new head football coach of the Indiana Hoosiers.
+It was soon after reported that Shanahan would follow as the offensive coordinator for the Hoosiers.